englishlabo/englishlabo.github.io/deactivated/activities.md

 ---
 layout: page
 title: Activities
+categories: /activities/
 permalink: /activities/
-categories: /activities/
 ---

-New Activities Page
+This page will have some activities.